mathigatti/MusicVideoMaker/README.md

 - Python 3.6 or newer
 - A few python libraries (Try something like `pip install -r requirements.txt`)

+## Try it on colab

+You can try it without installing anything by using [this colab](https://colab.research.google.com/drive/1SlTTYvbazihw3nC442UpI8wBVEs68_qp#scrollTo=QqBrD_mVGzA7)

 ## How it works

 ### Step 1: Extracting scenes from a video